NeuroTechX/ntx_slack_archive/neurotechedu.md

  >ups I might have made a mistake..
 I was updating my page and I saw a pull request from jnaulty..
 I thought it was on my page, so I merged the pull request... then I realized it was on the global readme and I reverted.. just to let you know if you see strange activities that's the reason :face_with_rolling_eyes:

+11/20/2017 1:12 PM

+ **francescacoo** :

+ >Question: I still need to write the safety section.
+I am doing some research but not finding a lot.
+I can find things about invasive eeg dangers, but not really on non-invasive.
+Do you have any idea on where I could look?
+Thanks!